Postexposure Prophylaxis for Hepatitis A

 Safety Is a Priority3

-- GamaSTAN S/D is mercury (thimerosal) free and latex free
+- GamaSTAN is mercury (thimerosal) free and latex free

-- GamaSTAN S/D has Food and Drug Administration (FDA) labeling for removal of pathogenic prions that may cause transmissible spongiform encephalopathies in humans
+- GamaSTAN has Food and Drug Administration (FDA) labeling for capacity to remove pathogenic prions that may cause transmissible spongiform encephalopathies in humans

-- Because GamaSTAN S/D is made from human blood, it may carry a risk of transmitting infectious agents, such as viruses, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent that can cause disease.
-No cases of transmission of viral disease or CJD have ever been identified for GamaSTAN S/D
+- GAMASTAN is made from human blood; it may carry a risk of transmitting infectious agents, eg, viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent